 The Educational Sessions are designed to provide fellows opportunities to broaden their understanding of course content by hearing from staff, faculty, and community leaders to foster learning, inspiration and wonder – and provoke conversations that matter.

 Throughout the year, students will have the opportunity to expand their understanding of social issues through a Dialogue-to-Action Project (DAP).
 The project builds on course content through practical applications, experiential learning opportunities, and engagement with community leaders with a goal of taking the theoretical understanding fellows have developed and putting it into practice.

 We seek fellows dedicated to a year-long experience of engaging in dialogue with their peers while exploring pathways to take action.
 Applicants should have a strong and/or demonstrated interest and commitment to being part of an intentional, challenging, and supportive community.
-Priority deadline for applications is Friday, June 7 @ 11:59p.
+Deadline extended to Wednesday, July 3rd @ 11:59p!

 Cohort Leads should be willing to make a yearlong commitment to community-building, social justice, and dialogue.
 A Cohort Lead does not have to be an expert on the topic of discussion, but must be well prepared to guide the group process.
 Cohort Leads will be working closely with the professional staff of the program, who will provide guidance and support throughout the year.
 See the job description for more details.
 Applications are recieved on a rolling bases until all positions are filled